Magomed Ankalaev: Ultimate Fighting Championship

-Ankalaev fought Jan Błachowicz for the vacant UFC Light Heavyweight Championship on December 10, 2022 at UFC 282.
+Ankalaev fought Jan Błachowicz for the vacant UFC Light Heavyweight Championship on December 10, 2022, at UFC 282.
+At first, it was booked as a 3-round co-main event, but then-reigning UFC Light Heavyweight champion Jiri Prochazka pulled out of his title defense against Glover Teixeira due to a shoulder injury and subsequently vacated his title, and the fight between Blachowicz and Ankalaev was changed to a 5-round title fight.
 The fight ended in a controversial split draw.
 23 out of 25 media members scored the fight as a win for Ankalaev.